Cubs vs. Marlins Player Props Betting Odds

 Hoerner Stats

-- Hoerner has put up 38 hits with five doubles, a triple, two home runs and seven walks.
-He has driven in 17 runs with nine stolen bases.
+- Hoerner has 41 hits with five doubles, a triple, two home runs and eight walks.
+He has driven in 18 runs with 10 stolen bases.

 Hoerner Recent Games